 Harassment

-It’s illegal for your landlord to harass you in attempt to force you out of the apartment.
+It’s illegal for your landlord to harass you in an attempt to force you out of the apartment.
 Examples include physical or verbal abuse, consistent withholding of services, or persistent physical or verbal intimidation.

 Pets